vishakhadhonde9/Kubernetes/Session-1] Introduction.md

 - Kubernetes can run containers across multiple cloud providers or on hybrid cloud environments.
 - It abstracts away the underlying infrastructure, meaning you can move workloads between clouds or between on-premises and cloud environments with ease.

+# Terminologies in K8s-
+- **Pods:** In Kubernetes, containers are grouped into units called "pods".
+A pod can contain one or more containers that work closely together.
+- **Nodes:** A node is a machine (either physical or virtual) where containers are actually run.
+A Kubernetes cluster consists of several nodes.
+- **Cluster:** A cluster is a set of nodes that work together to run your containers and manage workloads.

 # Architecture of K8s -